 If you don’t specify a style when initializing a map, the Maps SDK will use the Mapbox Streets style by default.

-You can load the style when you first initialize the map view by including it in
+You can load the style when you first initialize the map view by specifying the style in

 MapInitOptions and passing the options to

 MapView.
-Or you can load the style at any time after the map has been initialized using one of
+Alternately, you can set the style at any time after the map has been initialized using one of

 - Mapbox Streets: